top of page

 • Healthy fats

-• Grilled chicken + roasted veggies + quinoa
+• Grilled chicken + roasted vegetables + quinoa

 • Salmon + asparagus + wild rice

-• Turkey meatballs + sautéed spinach + sweet potato
+• Turkey meatballs + spinach + sweet potato

 • Greek yogurt + berries + chia seeds

-• Stir-fried tofu + mixed vegetables + brown rice
+• Tofu stir-fry + vegetables + brown rice

 The Bottom Line